LUMI-O¶

 Some features of LUMI-O

-- Separate service from the LUMI filesystem, with a fast connection for data transfer between LUMI filesystem and LUMI-O
+- A separate system from LUMI, with a fast connection for data transfer between LUMI filesystem and LUMI-O

 - Accessible also without connecting to LUMI